arosenberger/nalloc/README.md

-nalloc: Allocation Free Options in Scala
+Allocation Free Options in Scala
 ======

 The goal of this project is to provide the following constructs: